 Ancient Greeks and Romans often turned to magic to achieve personal goals.
-Magical rites were seen as a route for direct access to the gods, for material gains as well as for spiritual satisfaction.
-In this fascinating survey of magical beliefs and practices from the sixth century B.C.E. through late antiquity, Fritz Graf sheds new light on ancient religion.
+Magical rites were seen as a route for direct access to the gods, for material gain and for spiritual satisfaction.
+In this fascinating survey of magical beliefs and practices from the sixth century BCE through late antiquity, Fritz Graf sheds new light on ancient religion.

 Pompeii: Public and Private Life

 Paul Zanker, a noted authority on Roman art and architecture, shows us the images that marked Pompeii’s development from country town to Roman imperial city.
 At home or in public, at work or at ease, Pompeians and their world come alive in Zanker’s masterly rendering.